imowerman-prog/data-3210/assignments.md

 layout: default
 title: Assignments
 ---
-# Assignments for CS101: Introduction to Programming
+# Assignments for DATA 3210: Business Analytics Methods

 Below are the assignments for {{ site.course.semester }}.
 Check back regularly for updates.